gravitational/teleport/rfd/0105-headless-authentication.md

 #### Certificate retrieval

 If the headless authentication is approved/denied, the Auth server's resource watcher will unblock to complete/deny the authentication attempt.
 If approved, the auth server will generate certificates for the user.
-These certs will have a 1 minute TTL and MFA-verified by the MFA device saved in the headless authentication resource.
+These certs will have a 1 minute TTL and MFA-verfied by the MFA device saved in the headless authentication resource.

 The resulting user certificates will then be returned to the Proxy and then to the client.
 Now the client can complete the `tsh` request initially requested, e.g. `tsh ssh user@node01`.